Publication Ethics,Malpractice Statement

 Each paper is reviewed anonymously by an independent reviewer to ensure the final high standard and quality of the journal.
 If a paper is found to be deficient in any respect, it is returned to the author for rework, or it is refused.
 The communication between the reviewers and authors is managed by and conducted through the editors.

-The volume editors and reviewers are the body to ultimately decide which papers are publishable in World Journal of Pharmaceutical Sciences.
+The volume editors and reviewers are the body to ultimately decide which papers are publishable in International Journal of Research in Health Sciences.
 Their decision is based on a number of factors: compliance with formal requirements, topical orientation of the issue and its harmony with the topic of the paper, possession of permits to reprint/republish excerpts in the papers, relevance of the paper in terms of scientific research in the respective field, use of scientific procedures and methods, language quality etc. Unpublished papers shall be returned to the author with a formal statement justifying the refusal.
 In the reviewing process, the reviewers help the author improve the paper to match the respective requirements, objectify the research findings etc. The papers received/reviewed by the reviewers are treated with confidentiality.

-The publication of an article in a peer reviewed journal is an essential model for World Journal of Pharmaceutical Sciences.
+The publication of an article in a peer reviewed journal is an essential model for International Journal of Research in Health Sciences.
 It is necessary to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editorial, the peer reviewer and the publisher.
 Any manuscript or substantial parts of it, submitted to the journal must not be under consideration by any other journal.
 In general, the manuscript should not have already been published in any journal or other citable form, although it may have been deposited on a preprint server.
 Authors are required to ensure that no material submitted as part of a manuscript infringes existing copyrights, or the rights of a third party.

 Duties of Editorial Board Members: